Tarmean/tarmean.github.io/mutable_lenses.md

 ## References

 I found the answers on [this stackoverflow question](https://stackoverflow.com/questions/18794745/can-i-make-a-lens-with-a-monad-constraint) a great starting point.
 As-is it doesn't quite allow nested composition and interop with normal lenses, though.
 There are many approaches to monadic lenses, like bidirectional transformations or the [following blog post](https://github.com/effectfully-ou/sketches/tree/master/extensible-monadic-lenses).
-Pretty much no relation, these lenses aren't monadic.
+Pretty much no relation, mutable lenses aren't monadic.
 There is a [mutable-lens package](https://hackage.haskell.org/package/mutable-lens) but indexing into a mutable vector isn't a lens .
 The [mutable package](https://hackage.haskell.org/package/mutable) has lens-like combinators but lacks interop with lenses.